 The following is a non-exhaustive, possibly-out-of-date list of tools and libraries that may aid you in testing your projects.

 nose is a highly recommended testing library for Python.

-factory-boy replaces test fixtures with factories that generate test objects easily.
-It integrates with the Django ORM to generate model instances with a very conveninent syntax.
+factory_boy replaces test fixtures with factories that generate test objects easily.
+It integrates with the Django ORM to generate model instances with a very convenient syntax.